Seasonal Home Insurance: Coverage for Vacation & Second Homes Explained

 Snowbird Properties

-Snowbirds — retirees and seasonal residents who spend winter months in warm-weather states like Florida, Arizona, or Texas — face a dual-property insurance challenge.
-Their northern home may sit vacant for 5–6 months while they're away, and their southern winter home needs its own dedicated coverage.
+Snowbirds (retirees and seasonal residents who spend winter months in warm-weather states like Florida, Arizona, or Texas) face a dual-property insurance challenge.
+Their northern home may sit vacant for 5 to 6 months while they're away, and their southern winter home needs its own dedicated coverage.

 For the northern primary home left vacant, a vacant home insurance endorsement or standalone policy may be necessary to bridge the coverage gap during extended absences.
 For the southern property, a seasonal home policy is typically the best fit.
-Some carriers like The Hartford (through AARP) offer specific snowbird-friendly coverage options designed for this lifestyle.
+If your snowbird home is in North Carolina's coastal region or another hurricane-prone area, wind and flood coverage need special attention.

 Smart Savings Made Simple!